confluentinc/kafka-tutorials/README.md

 ## Updating Tutorials

+Confluent manages the release process and the process described here must be done by a Confluent employee.

 The `release` branch tracks the content and code comprising the live site.
-Confluent manages the release process.

 The `ksqldb-latest` branch builds against the latest `master` branch of ksqlDB, and should be used for updates that are only in the master branch of ksqlDB.
-Confluent manages the processes of merging changes from this branch.

 ### Create a release PR